 Conduct of the inquiry

-On 6 August 2021, the Committee issued a media release announcing the inquiry and inviting submissions.
-The inquiry received submissions as listed at Appendix A. Public hearings were held on 19 August 2021 and 15 September 2021.
+On 17 November 2020, the Committee issued a media release announcing the inquiry and inviting submissions.
+The Committee also invited submissions from the audited agencies.
+The inquiry received over 30 submissions and supplementary submissions, as listed at Appendix A. Public hearings were held on 3 March 2021, 14 April 2021 and 19 August 2021.
 A list of witnesses and organisations is at Appendix B.